 But I do feel good.
 I have some nausea pills I take after a chemo treatment for a couple of days.
 I have a schedule from the clinic.
 I took the last one for this week at 8:00 am.
 I have not had any nausea so it appears the meds are working as intended.

 I don't seem to have as much trouble swallowing today.
 Since last August, I've been cutting my food into tiny pieces, chewing like crazy in advance of swallowing and taking a drink of water after each swallow.
 It takes me about four times longer to eat what's on my plate than everyone else at the table and that's with a reduced portion size.
 If I rush, it just gets stuck.
 I suspect we're all familiar with how it feels when peanut butter gets stuck.
 These days everything can be like peanut butter.
 A gulp of milk or water can clear it usually.
 A few weeks ago, I was taste testing a tiny piece of beef for the guys' pre-game meal and it got stuck for almost four hours.
 It was so bad I went to the Emergency at Dartmouth General as I wasn't sure I could get it to clear on my own.
 When I took a gulp of water at home, it came right back up so fast I almost choked.
 It was such a shock that I suspect I left a brown smear in my shorts.
 I didn't dare check.
 I was too nervous to make a second attempt in case I did choke and give Janet a big problem to solve.
-It was busy at Emergency and we waited about an hour to see the Triage nurse.
+It was busy in the emergency room and we waited about an hour to see the triage nurse.
 By the time I got in, the beef cleared on its own and passed into my stomach.
 Had it not, someone would have to go digging.
 Yikes!

 So I am eating well.
 I feel well.
 I am sleeping okay but like most people my age, the only great sleeps seem to be connected with a couple of adult refreshments.
-Today a friend suggested I might ask about Cannabis oil; I've been told a couple of drops on the tongue help people sleep right through the night.
+Today a friend suggested I might ask about cannabis oil; I've been told a couple of drops on the tongue help people sleep right through the night.

 If I can get a great sleep, will it be necessary add a new accessory under my pajamas?